-Artworks: Left: How an HRV works (simplified): The hot, moist waste air from the home (passing down the yellow duct) gives up virtually all its heat as it passes through the heat exchanger on its way out of the building.
+Artwork: How an HRV works (simplified): The hot, moist waste air from the home (passing down the yellow duct) gives up virtually all its heat as it passes through the heat exchanger on its way out of the building.
 The cold, dry incoming air (flowing through the brown duct) picks this heat up as it flows in.
 Ideally, no heat is lost.
 Since the incoming and outgoing air flow past in opposite directions, this approach is known as a counterflow.

-Artworks: Right: How an HRV works (in more detail): This is the layout of an actual HRV unit showing the two airflow paths and six isolated compartments in a bit more detail.
+Artwork: How an HRV works (in more detail): This is the layout of an actual HRV unit showing the two airflow paths and six isolated compartments in a bit more detail.
 Fresh air enters the building from outside at point 1 and is pumped into the room at point 2, inside the building, passing through the three compartments colored gray, and following the blue arrowed path.
 On the way, it picks up heat from the diamond-shaped heat exchanger (red), pulled by the pink blower.
 Stale exhaust air exits from the room at point 3 and leaves the building at point 4, passing through the three blue compartments along the red arrowed path.
 It also passes through the heat exchanger, giving up heat, and is helped on its way by the second blower, colored cyan.
 From US Patent 5,632,334: Heat recovery ventilator with room air defrosting feature by Peter K. Grinbergs and Grant W. Miles.
 Nutech Energy Systems Inc., May 27, 1997, courtesy of US Patent and Trademark Office, with colors added for clarity.